Why Do ATV and Motocross Helmets Have Visors (Peak)?

 As you get out of the corner and the rider in front of you hammers the throttle, all you have to do is tilt your head slightly forward and let the peak do its job.

-If you go to a race on a wet and muddy day, you may notice that some riders use some old goggle lenses or other plastics to extend their peaks for added protection.
+If you go to a race on a wet and muddy day, you may notice that some riders use old goggle lenses or other plastics to extend their peaks for added protection.

 It’s essential to have proper face protection when you plow your way through thick brush and branches in the woods.